William R. Corliss: Biography

+Sourcebook Project

 Starting in 1974, Corliss published a number of works in the "Sourcebook Project".
 Each volume was devoted to a scientific field (archeology, astronomy, geology, et cetera) and featured articles culled almost exclusively from scientific journals.
 Corliss was inspired by Charles Fort, who decades earlier also collected reports of unusual phenomena.

 Many of the articles in Corliss's works were earlier mentioned in Charles Fort's works.
 Unlike Fort, known for his idiosyncratic writing style, Corliss initially offered little in the way of his own opinions or editorial comments, preferring to let the articles speak for themselves.
 Corliss quoted all relevant parts of articles (often reprinting entire articles or stories, including illustrations).
 In some of his later Sourcebook efforts, such as the mid-1990s Biological Anomalies series, Corliss added his evaluation of both the reliability of the claims, and their ranking as anomalies.
 Well-documented reports from credible sources are ranked as a "1" while entirely unsubstantiated reports are rated as a "4", with "2" or "3" representing intermediate reports.
 Similarly, Corliss's uses a rating of "1" for anomalies that cannot be explained by existing scientific theories, while a "4" describes phenomena that are unusual but do not challenge scientific theories.

+Other works

 Corliss wrote many other books and articles, notably including 13 educational books about astronomy, outer space and space travel for NASA and a similar number for the Atomic Energy Commission and the National Science Foundation.